At some point, we all wonder what life would be like with different guitar pickups.

 - Reverse wound single-coils – which winds the middle pickup in the opposite direction, so it cancels noise when combined with either the bridge or neck pickup.

-- Rail Humbuckers – which are dual-coils that sit SIDE BY SIDE like normal humbuckers, but can fit into a single-coil slot because they’re half the size.
-These are intended to perform like true humbuckers, both in sound and noise cancellation.
+- Rail Humbuckers – dual-coils that sit SIDE BY SIDE like normal humbuckers, but can fit into a single-coil slot because they’re half the size.
+They perform like true humbuckers, both in sound and noise cancellation.

-- Stacks – which is actually a dual-coil stacked TOP TO BOTTOM, rather than SIDE BY SIDE like normal humbuckers.
+- Stacks – a dual-coil stacked TOP TO BOTTOM, rather than SIDE BY SIDE like normal humbuckers.
 They sound similar to, though not exactly like single-coils, and have the noise cancellation as well.

 On occasion, you can even find pickups that combine rail and stack designs to essentially cram 4 single-coils into one extremely high output humbucker.

 If you wanna get single-coil tones with a humbucker slot, these are your options: